ON THE ISSUES

 As statewide revenues continue to fluctuate, Wyoming must empower local school districts by moving away from a wasteful, top-heavy, bureaucratic statewide education system.
 This statewide system is the product of decades old lawsuits - not sound organization management principles - and has failed to change with the times.
 Our students and teachers have been held back for too long by a system which puts the redistribution of wealth before classroom success.

 Senator Boner has been a tireless advocate for our students, teachers and school districts.
 Whether it be ensuring a safe learning environment in our schools or increasing the amount of fresh, local protein in school lunch programs, he has always put classroom needs before politics.
-Even as the legislature cut all other spending by 25% and drew down the state's savings, he has voted to increase K-12 funding four out of five years in the legislature.
+Even as the legislature cut all other spending by 20% and drew down the state's savings, he has voted to increase K-12 funding in all years in the legislature except one.